hsabiu/client-server-sockets/README.md

 This is a client-server chat application implemented using Java and C#.
 The Server is implemented using Java while the client is is implemented using C#.
 The connection between clients and server use TCP Sockets.

 ### Compiling and Testing

+#### Server
-**Server:** from the project root directory, open the terminal and run the following comands:
+From the project root directory, open the terminal and run the following comands:

       mkdir bin
       javac src/Server.java -d bin/

+### Client
-**Client:** import the **src/ChatClientGUI** C# project into Microsoft Visual Studio and create an executable file from the project.
+Import the **src/ChatClientGUI** C# project into Microsoft Visual Studio and create an executable file from the project.
 Alternatively, you can run the ChatClientGUI application from within Visual Studio.

 Start the server by running the following command: